lvoepel/ECE-479-579-Monkey-Banana/ServoMovement/README.md

 # Servo Movement

-## Added Two Files, First is the ServoMovement.py file and the second one is the global header file which has all the imports
+## Added One File, ServoMovement.py file .

 ### There are 5 Servos on the Arm IDs 6 through 10 out of which Servos 6 and 10 are specialised.